top of page

 • 1 large egg

-• 1 teaspoon Old Bay Seasoning (or a mix of spices like cayenne, paprika, etc…don’t forget the salt!)
+• 1 tsp Old Bay Seasoning (or spice blend with cayenne, paprika, etc.)

 • ¼ cup minced scallion

-• 2 tablespoons chopped herbs (parsley, thyme, cilantro, etc.)
+• 2 tbsp chopped herbs (parsley, thyme, cilantro, etc.)

 Preparation

-2) Add the mushrooms to a pan with the water and salt.
-Cover and simmer for several minutes, stirring occasionally.
+2. Add mushrooms, water, and salt to a pan.
+Cover and simmer for several minutes, stirring occasionally, until softened.

-6) Dredge each patty in flour and set aside.
-The mix will be very wet and sticky, but will be easier to handle once each patty is dredged in flour.
+7. Dredge each patty lightly in flour and set aside.
+The mixture will be wet and sticky but easier to handle once coated.

 Cooking

-2) Fry cakes for about 2-3 minutes on each side, until golden brown and crusty.
+2. Fry each patty for 2–3 minutes per side, until golden brown and crisp.

 bottom of page